 Membership on all appointive boards provided by this article shall be determined in accordance with the minority representation law as set forth in the General Statutes unless otherwise specified in this Charter.
-(8)

 Section 5-3.
-Conservation Commission.
+Commission on the Aging.

-The Conservation Commission shall consist of nine (9) members serving three-year terms ending February l.
-Three (3) members shall be appointed each year.
+The Commission on the Aging shall consist of nine members serving three-year terms ending April 1.
+Three members shall be appointed each year.